 I am an OSCE (Objective Structured Clinical Examination) and PACES (Practical Assessment of Clinical Examination Skills) examiner at Imperial College, and participate in medical student examinations every year.

-I have also been a regular neurology lecturer on the PassPACES course for more than 10 years, providing bedside teaching for candidates about to take their MRCP Part 2 PACES examination.
+I was a neurology lecturer on the PassPACES course for more than 10 years, providing bedside teaching for candidates about to take their MRCP Part 2 PACES examination.